Caprice Dydasco: Houston Dash, 2022–2023

 On August 19, 2022, Gotham FC traded Dydasco to the Houston Dash in exchange for $120,000 in allocation money, and an additional $10,000 for every postseason match she plays for the Dash, up to a total of $150,000.
 Playing in her third game of the 2023 season for the Dash, Dydasco passed the 10,000 minute mark, making her the 32nd player in the league to achieve this accomplishment.

 Bay FC

 On November 21, 2023, NWSL expansion side Bay FC signed Dydasco as a free agent, making her their second ever player and first ever free agent signing.

 International career

 Dydasco began playing for U.S. national soccer teams at the age of 14.
 She was a starter on the United States women's national under-17 soccer team in 2009, but was injured and unable to compete in the 2010 FIFA U-17 Women's World Cup.

 Personal life

-Dydasco is of Guamanian descent through her father, and is of Japanese, Chinese, and Korean descent through her mother.
+Dydasco is of Guamanian descent through her father, and is of Japanese, Chinese, Korean, and Hawaiian descent through her mother.
 She married Adam Thomas on January 4th, 2025.